abilandz/PH8124/Lecture_5/Lecture_5.md

 cat someFile # reads the content of a physical file echo "${FileContent}" # references the content of variable
 ```
 However, if the content of the physical file ```someFile``` has changed or if it was deleted, that does not affect the value of variable **FileContent**.
-This is very handy when we need to initialize our script or function with the content of some external file: if we store that information in the variable, we have removed completely the dependency of our code on that external file.
+This is very handy when we need to initialize our script or function with the content of some external file --- if we store that information in the variable, we have removed completely the dependency of our code on that external file.

 The command substitution operator is frequently used in combination with the **for** loop, when we want to iterate over all elements in the output of some command.
-Also in this context distinct elements of the list are separated with one or more empty characters.
+Also in this context the distinct elements of the list are separated with one or more empty characters.
 This is best illustrated with the following example:

 **Example 4**: How can we loop over all files in the current directory and print the size of each file?